 Select an outbound action.
 You can click + Add Action to add more outbound actions.

-Remove Header: Specify the value of the header that you want to remove from the response.
+• Remove Header: Specify the key of the header that you want to remove.
+Then, the key and value of the specified header are both removed.

 You can click + Add Script After Forwarding Rule Is Applied to add a script.
-For more information, see Configure scripts for forwarding rules.
+For more information, see Step 2: Create scripts to customize forwarding rules.

 A standard or WAF-enabled ALB instance is created.